RESPOND 2.5.1

 Key Methods

-• SetState(const Eigen::VectorXd &state): Sets the model's state vector (copied internally)
+• SetState(const Eigen::Ref<const Eigen::VectorXd> &state): Sets the model's state vector

-• GetState() const: Returns a copy of the current state
+• GetState() const: Returns a const Eigen ref to the current state

 • GetHistories() const: Returns map of history name to History objects